0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 be _disassociated_.
 Services have different criteria of completion.
 [See criteria of task that determine the length of different epochs](../pbc-fundamentals/dictionary.md#epoch).

 There are pending times for MPC tokens to change state from being [associated](../pbc-fundamentals/mpc-token-model-and-account-elements.md#allocatedtojobs), [locked](../pbc-fundamentals/mpc-token-model-and-account-elements.md#allocatedtojobs) or [staked](../pbc-fundamentals/mpc-token-model-and-account-elements.md#staked).
+Changing state from _staked_ to _unstaked_ always takes 7 days plus the [specific pending time for disassociation or unlocking](#how-long-does-it-take-to-retrieve-stakes-from-a-node-service).

 #### How long does it take to retrieve stakes from a node service